 - Insurance plans accepted

-During my onboarding process, I tried to message a few different therapists, but, ultimately, only one was able to accept new clients.
-My Headway session was about 50 minutes long.
-I had good audio and video quality throughout the session overall.
+During my onboarding process, I tried to message a few different therapists, but, ultimately, only one was currently accepting new clients.
+My Headway session was about 60 minutes long, and I had good audio and video quality throughout the session overall.
 My provider was warm and helpful and used a person-centered approach.
 He was a good listener and allowed me to explore my concerns right away.

 Headway Cost & Insurance

 Headway does not charge any ongoing fees to clients.
-Rather, rates may vary by therapist, and any copay not covered by insurance must be paid by the client.
-Per-session costs range from $20–$50 or more, depending on the specific insurance circumstance.
+Rather, rates and insurance coverage will vary by therapist, and any copay not covered by insurance must be paid by the client.
+Per-session copays range from $20–$50 or more depending on your insurance plan.
 Individual providers may set no-show or late cancellation fees at their discretion.
-The costs of any prescribed medications for anxiety or medications for depression are not included in the cost of the session.
+The costs of any prescribed medications are not included in the cost of the session.
 Instead, the cost of your medication is determined by whichever pharmacy you decide to use.

-Headway works exclusively with providers that are in-network with insurance companies and even helps mental health providers get credentialed to offer in-network mental health services covered by insurance.
+Headway works exclusively with providers who are in-network with insurance companies, and even helps mental health providers get credentialed to offer in-network mental health services covered by insurance.
+However, they note on their website that certain providers may accept private pay or offer a superbill for using out-of-network insurance, but you have to first get established with an in-network plan before this will be offered.

-Headway works with more than 45 insurance payors, including:
+Headway works with more than 45 insurance companies, including:

 - Aetna